willwhitney/willwhitney.github.io/_posts/2021-01-24-parallel-training-jax.md

 - [x] some kind of teaser image
 -->

-# Parallel neural network training with JAX

-While every neural network library gives amazing computational performance for training large neural networks, smaller networks which aren't big enough to usefully "fill" a GPU leave a lot of available compute unused.
+Most neural network libraries these days give amazing computational performance for training _large_ neural networks.
+But small networks, which aren't big enough to usefully "fill" a GPU, leave a lot of available compute unused.
+Running a small network on a GPU is a bit like buying an apartment building and then living in the janitor's closet.

-In this article, I describe how to efficiently train dozens of small neural networks in parallel on a single GPU using the [`vmap`](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#Auto-vectorization-with-vmap) function from [JAX](https://github.com/google/jax).
+In this article, I describe how to get your money's worth by training dozens of networks at once.
+As you follow along, we'll efficiently train dozens of small neural networks in parallel on a single GPU using the [`vmap`](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#Auto-vectorization-with-vmap) function from [JAX](https://github.com/google/jax).
 Whether you are training ensembles, sweeping over hyperparameters, or averaging across random seeds, this technique can give you a 10x-100x improvement in computation time.
 If you haven't tried JAX yet, this may give you a reason to.